-&lt;sup>7 In contrast to NYSED's Performance Index, the PLI does not account for year-to-year growth toward proficiency.
+7 In contrast to NYSED's Performance Index, the PLI does not account for year-to-year growth toward proficiency.

 A school compares the performance of tested students enrolled in at least their second year to that of all tested students in the surrounding public school district.
-Comparisons are between the results for each grade in which the school had tested students in at least their second year at the school and the total result for all students at the corresponding grades in the school district.
+Comparisons are between the results for each grade in which the school had tested students in at least their second year at the school and the total result for all students at the corresponding grades in the school district.8

-In 2015-16 Icahn 5 students in at least their second year at the school outscored their District 11 peers by 77.55% to 28.5%, or more than double the District 11 effort.
+In 2015-16, Icahn 7 3^{rd} and 4^{th} grade students in at least their second year at the school, outscored their District 8 peers by 34.53%.